danrfletcher/agile-obsidian/README.md

 #### Feature: Templating Engine

 - **What you can do:**
   - Insert complex, structured Agile artifacts like Initiatives, Epics, User Stories, and OKRs with a simple command.
   - Link tasks to other items in your vault, creating a web of dependencies.
   - Add metadata like version numbers, PR links, or status tags (e.g., "Blocked," "Review").
   - Ensure consistent formatting for all metadata.
   - Double-click on an inserted template wrapper to edit its parameters via a pre-populated modal (e.g., update an Initiative title).
   - Easily remove inserted templates via right-click context menu for quick iteration without disrupting your editing flow.
   - Leverage the templating engine and params editor for seamless parameter editing, schema modals, and JSON workflows with type-safe integration.
+  - Sequence templates through predefined workflows (e.g., CRM stages) via click menus; map variables and collect additional params as needed.

 - **When to use this feature:**
   - Use this whenever you are creating a new piece of work that fits an Agile concept.
 Instead of typing out a title manually, use a template to get the correct formatting and icon automatically.
-Double-click to edit existing templates, and use right-click removal for rapid prototyping or corrections.
+Double-click to edit existing templates, use right-click removal for rapid prototyping or corrections, and click for sequencing to advance multi-stage artifacts.

 - **Use Cases and Guided Workflows:**
   - **Use Case U1: Create a New Project Initiative**
     - **Prerequisites:** A note where you track projects.
     - **Step-by-step:**
       1. Create a new task line: `- [ ]`
       2. With the cursor on that line, type `/initiative` and press Enter, or run `Agile Obsidian: Insert Template` from the Command Palette and select "Initiative".
       3. A modal will appear asking for the "Initiative Title."
 Enter your project name (e.g., "Q4 Website Redesign") and submit.
       4. A formatted chip `🎖️ Initiative: Q4 Website Redesign` will be inserted.
       5. To create a child Epic, create a new indented task below it.
       6. On the new line, type `/epic`, provide a title, and submit.
       7. To edit the Initiative title later, double-click directly on the template chip to open the edit modal with pre-filled values.
 Make changes and submit to update the source line.
       8. If you need to remove an incorrectly inserted template (e.g., wrong type), right-click directly on the template chip (the rendered span) and select "Remove Template" from the context menu.
 Your cursor will remain in place relative to the removal.
+      9. For multi-stage progression (e.g., Initiative → Epic → Story), click the wrapper to open a sequencing menu; select the next template to map variables and overwrite seamlessly.
     - **Verification:** Your note will contain a nested structure of tasks with formatted, clickable chips.
 Double-clicking a chip re-opens the modal to edit its parameters.
 Removed templates leave the task line clean, with preserved indentation and cursor position.
+Sequencing advances the workflow without data loss.

+#### Feature: Template Sequencing

+- **What you can do:**
+  - Define and navigate sequences of templates (e.g., CRM pipelines: awaitingDeposit ↔ depositPaid ↔ paymentPlan → paidInFull) using a floating UI menu that appears on click.
+  - Automatically map variables from the current template to the target (forward/backward), applying calculations or transformations via predefined callbacks.
+  - Collect any missing parameters via a filtered "Additional Properties" modal (shows only absent fields from the target schema).
+  - Overwrite the current template wrapper with the new one, preserving instance IDs and attributes; works in editors and custom views like the Agile Dashboard.
+  - Support bidirectional ("both") or forward-only sequences; filter menu options dynamically based on the clicked template.

+- **When to use this feature:**
+  - Use this for multi-stage workflows where templates represent progression (e.g., sales/CRM stages, project phases).
+It's ideal for editing mistakes (back) or advancing work (forward) without manual re-typing.

+- **Use Cases and Guided Workflows:**
+  - **Use Case U1: Advance a CRM Deal Stage**
+    - **Prerequisites:** Preset CRM sequences are defined (e.g., awaitingDeposit → depositPaid).
+    - **Step-by-step:**
+      1. In a note or the Agile Dashboard, click on an inserted template wrapper (e.g., awaitingDeposit chip).
+      2. A floating menu appears with "Move Forward" (depositPaid, paymentPlan, paidInFull) and any "Move Back" options.
+      3. Select "depositPaid"; variables (e.g., amount) are mapped automatically.
+If new fields are needed (e.g., payment date), the "Additional Properties" modal prompts for them.
+      4. Submit to overwrite the wrapper with the depositPaid template; the source note updates, and the dashboard refreshes.
+      5. To go back (e.g., edit deposit details), click the new wrapper and select from "Move Back" options.
+    - **Verification:** The template key changes (e.g., data-template-key="depositPaid"), variables are preserved/transformed, and the menu only shows valid sequences.
+No raw HTML is exposed on click.

 - **Configuration you're likely to touch:**
-    -   This feature is not directly configurable.
-The list of available templates is predefined within the plugin.
-The engine ensures type-safe parameter handling without user-visible changes.
-Template hot folders with YAML configs will be added in a later release.
+  - Sequences are predefined in the plugin (e.g., CRM presets); no user config yet.
+Future releases may allow custom sequences via settings or YAML.

+- **Implementation notes for maintainers:**
+  - Relies on templating-sequencer module with Sequence type (startTemplate, targetTemplate, direction: "forward"|"both", variableMap callbacks).
+  - Integrates with templating-engine for rendering/prefilling and templating-params-editor for modals.
+  - Generalized handler (attachCustomViewTemplatingSequencerHandler) enables reuse in custom views; uses filePath/line hints for direct overwrites without active editors.

+#### Feature: Parameterized Template Editing & Template Removal

+- **What you can do:**
+  - Right-click on any rendered template wrapper (e.g., Initiative, Epic, OKR chips inserted via the Templating Engine) in the Obsidian editor to access a "Remove Template" option in the native context menu.
+  - The feature identifies the exact template span at the click position, even in nested structures, and removes it cleanly from the task line.
+  - Your cursor position is preserved relative to the removed template—e.g., if you clicked inside the template, the cursor stays at the start of where it was; if outside, it adjusts minimally.
+  - Post-removal, the line is automatically cleaned up (excess spaces collapsed, respecting task/list prefixes) and the Canonical Formatter ensures consistent ordering of remaining metadata.
+  - A trash icon provides clear visual feedback in the menu item.
+  - For editing, use double-click on the template wrapper to open the parameter edit modal.

+- **When to use this feature:**
+  - Use this for quick corrections during editing sessions, such as removing a mis-inserted template type, undoing an experimental artifact, or streamlining a task line without manual span deletion.
+For parameter changes (e.g., updating titles), prefer double-click editing to avoid full removal.

+- **Use Cases and Guided Workflows:**
+  - **Use Case U1: Correct a Template Insertion Error**
+    - **Prerequisites:** You have a task line with an inserted template, e.g., `- [ ] 🎖️ Initiative: Wrong Project Name`.
+    - **Step-by-step:**
+      1. Right-click directly on the template chip (the colored/formatted span).
+      2. In the Obsidian context menu, select "Remove Template" (with trash icon).
+      3. The template span is removed, leaving: `- [ ] ` (cursor preserved at the original relative position).
+      4. Continue editing the plain task text or insert a corrected template via slash command.
+Alternatively, if you want to edit parameters without removing, double-click the template instead.
+    - **Verification:** The source line updates immediately without affecting indentation or other metadata.
+If the dashboard is open, it reflects the change after the next index update.
+No manual cleanup is needed for spacing or cursor jumps.
+  - **Use Case U2: Streamline Nested Artifacts**
+    - **Prerequisites:** A nested structure like an Epic under an Initiative.
+    - **Step-by-step:**
+      1. Right-click on the child Epic template to remove just that artifact, preserving the parent Initiative.
+      2. The removal adjusts the line cleanly, maintaining any assignments, dates, or statuses.
+      3. For editing the remaining Initiative without removal, double-click it to access the parameter modal.
+    - **Verification:** Only the targeted template is removed; the task remains parseable, and the dashboard updates accordingly.

+- **Configuration you're likely to touch:**
+  - This feature requires no configuration—it automatically integrates with the Templating Engine and works on any template with a `data-template-key` attribute.
+  - Enabled by default; relies on the plugin's UX Shortcuts module, which is wired during plugin initialization.

+- **Implementation notes for maintainers:**
+  - The feature uses Obsidian's `editor-menu` event to inject the menu item dynamically, ensuring it only appears when clicking inside a valid template wrapper.
+  - It handles nested `<span>` tags robustly via deterministic parsing (counting open/close tags) to target the innermost wrapper.
+  - Cursor preservation uses position mapping relative to the removal range, with fallbacks for edge cases.
+  - No additional commands or settings are needed; it's triggered via the existing `wireTemplatingUxShortcutsDomHandlers` call in the plugin's composition wiring.

 #### Feature: Organization & Team Management